The Patient Pod

 As clinicians and families weighed in on the Pod's design, we included other items sorely need from the patient's viewpoint: a notepad and pen, at hand for when the doctor gives a patient or family member important information.
-A message clip (within the little green pear) for the patient (or patient's daughter, in my case) to post an important message, sort of like the "patient's white board".
+A message clip (within the little green pear) for the patient to post an important message, sort of like the "patient's white board".
 The patient also gets to write their preferred name and insert a personal photo in front, so that everyone coming into the room will "know" the person in that bed the moment they walk in the door.
 It makes for an easy way for the care team to engage with patients personally and authentically.

 And then there's the chaos at discharge, and the risk of readmission.
 Notes and discharge papers go inside the Pod, where they won't get lost.
 The Pod also has a patented attachment system that self-levels on any bed rail, and can be moved to a walker, wheelchair, or from room to room.
 In hospital trials, 100 % of nurses said they'd want a Patient Pod for themselves if they were hospitalized.